dubdia/mavs-rc/README.md

 **Mav's RC** is an application designed to remotely control Linux systems through SSH/SFTP.
 It integrates multiple features into one seamless program, promoting ease of use without requiring any installations on the remote host.

 Purpose and Open Source Spirit: Originally developed for personal use, I decided to open-source Mav's RC to contribute to the community—hoping it might assist others in managing their remote systems more efficiently.
-Since it's community-driven, feel free to contribute, but please note, the application may contain bugs, and its use is at your own risk.
+Feel free to contribute and please note, the application may contain bugs, and its use is at your own risk.

 Compatibility Information: Built using Electron, Mav's RC is inherently multi-platform.
 However, it has been primarily tested on Windows 11.
 Testing on other platforms is planned, and your feedback is very welcome.